Crown green bowls: Jack

 The jack, also commonly known as the block, is a smaller version of the bowls used by each player in a game of crown green bowls and also contains a bias.
 There are written specifications determining the size, weight and bias strength of jacks.
 To be able to be used in an official British Crown Green Bowls Association recognised league match or competition, jacks must be black, white or yellow.
 Other colours are available for use in practice.

 Jacks have different markings on each side.
 On one side there is a single circle with the manufacturer's name and other official lettering.
 This side of the jack is the side with the bias.
 The other side has a single circle surrounded by three solid dots or smaller circles indicating the non-bias side.
 Official jacks must also be stamped with an approved date stamp every seven years to comply with the rules.
 Jacks measure 9.5 cm (3 & 3/4 inches) in diameter and weigh about 660 grams (1 lb 7 oz).

 Mat

 The mat is also known as the footer.
 It is usually black and has a textured top surface to help with grip.
 It a simple rubber circular mat measuring 14 cm (4.5 inches) in diameter, and around 0.5 cm (1/8th of an inch) in thickness.
 When delivering a jack or bowl, the player must place their non-leading foot on the mat.

+Major events

+The first event that gained major status was the Talbot Handicap played at the Talbot Hotel in Blackpool which was inaugurated in 1887 and continued until 1975.
+In 1907 the Waterloo Handicap was inaugurated and the event held at the Waterloo Hotel (also in Blackpool) eventually surpassed the importance of the Talbot Handicap.
+The Waterloo Hotel had its safety licence to hold big competitions withdrawn and the competition lost some of its stature when it transferred to Fleetwood Bowling Club in 2022.

+More modern events include the BCGBA Senior Individual Merit and BCGBA Champion of Champions.